EstateJS/sites/docs/docs/guides/5-workers.md

 ## Automatically Saved

 Any property changes made inside a worker method call are saved automatically if the underlying call succeeds.

+## Versioned

+Workers are transparently versioned.
+Each time they're changed and saved to the database the version changes.
+This version is used to ensure clients and workers only work on the latest version of the Worker.

 ## Transactional Unit-of-Work